hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 ### Wii mini: Next Steps

 Continue to [Wii mini cIOS](cios-mini)<br>
-This guide provides installation instructions for cIOS on Wii minis.
+This guide provides steps on how to get a basic set of cIOS installed on your Wii mini, enabling functionality on apps like USB loaders..
 {: .notice--info}

 ### Wii: Next Steps

-If you have made it to this point, congrats!
-You are finished with the required section of the main guide!
-You can continue if you want to learn more, but anything past this point is optional.
-{: .notice--success}

 Continue to [cIOS](cios)<br>
 This guide provides steps on how to get a basic set of cIOS installed on your Wii, enabling functionality on apps like USB loaders.